 MakeMKV

-For users who care most about video quality, MakeMKV is a free program that can rip DVDs to high-quality MKV files on Windows, Linux, or Mac computers.
-What makes this free software easier to use is its ability to remove copy protection and decrypt DVD AACS and BD+.
-Beginners and non-experts can work with its straightforward UI without special technical knowledge.
-It can also automatically detect the main movie title, which makes it easier for anyone to pick the right track.
+For users who care most about video quality, MakeMKV beta is a free program that can rip DVDs to high-quality MKV files on Windows, Linux, and Mac computers.
+This free software is also easy to use because it can remove copy protection and decrypt DVD AACS and BD+.
+Beginners and non-experts can work with its straightforward interface without special technical knowledge.
+It can also automatically detect the main movie title, making it easier to choose the right track.
 Its fast ripping speed saves time when converting different input formats while still keeping high video quality.

 HandBrake